unstoppabledomains/live-docs/src/domain-registry-essentials/uns-smart-contracts.md

 ### ProxyReader

-`ProxyReader` provides an interface that allows users to fetch information about domains from UNS or CNS smart contracts in one call.
-For more details, see [...]().
+`ProxyReader` provides an interface that allows users to fetch information about domains from both `UNSRegistry` and CNS smart contracts in one call.
+For more details, see [Architecture overview - ProxyReader](architecture-overview.md#proxyreader).

 [comment]: <> (This is an auto-generated table with CNS smart-contract addresses.
 See README for more info.)
 <table>